Audrina Patridge And Ryan Cabrera Spotted Together At Music Festival Amid Dating Rumors

 Since 2008, Patridge and Bohan have been together on and off and have had conflict within their relationship, according to E!
 News.

-The former Laguna Beach alum and Corey share a 15-month-old daughter named, Kirra Max.
+The former Laguna Beach alum and Corey share a 15-month-old daughter, Kirra Max.
 As per TMZ, Audrina wanted primary physical and legal custody of Kirra.
 It was also reported that she would rather nix any request for spousal support from Corey.

 “Audrina’s number one concern is for her daughter and she asks for privacy at this time.”